Ceasar/Encyclopedia/src/adler_1966.rst

     The difficulty of the reading matter is a convenient, objective sign of degrees of reading ability, but it does not tell us what the difference is in that reader, so far as his skill is concerned.

 ..
+[9]
+    You may have some reservations about the enterprise:

+    - There are many books other than the `great books`_ which are worth reading.
+But we must admit the better the book, the more it is worth reading.
+Furthermore, if you learn how to read the great books, you will have no difficulty in reading anything else.

+..
 [11]
     Adler tells a story: